stasolsh/ai-chatbot/README.md

 ### Chat Memory

-Conversation history is persisted in PostgreSQL per session and survives application restarts.
+Conversation history is persisted in PostgreSQL per authenticated user and session and survives application restarts.

-The application stores the complete conversation history and loads the latest 10 messages for each session into the LLM context, enabling contextual conversations without allowing the prompt to grow indefinitely.
+The application stores the complete conversation history and loads the latest 10 messages for the authenticated user and session into the LLM context, enabling contextual conversations without allowing the prompt to grow indefinitely.
+The JWT subject is used as the user identity; `sessionId` identifies a conversation and is not used as a security boundary.

 Example: